-Integral to the creation of Gabrielle Chanel's Russian-inspired collections was Grand Duchess Maria Pavlovna.
-While exiled to Paris during the Russian revolution, the Grand Duchess and her brother, the Grand Duke Dmitri, met Gabrielle Chanel—the latter became a love affair; the former,
+We cannot speak about Gabrielle Chanel’s Russia-inspired collections without introducing a character integral to their creation: Grand Duchess Maria Pavlovna of Russia.
+Exiled to Paris during the Russian revolution, the Grand Duchess and her brother, the Grand Duke Dmitri, would meet Gabrielle Chanel — the latter became a love affair; the former, an entrepreneurial endeavour.

 The sarafane earrings and necklace

-The Grand Duchess Maria and Mademoiselle Chanel had much in common.
+While it may not seem apparent upon first glance, the Grand Duchess Maria and Gabrielle Chanel had much in common.

-Both lost their mothers at a young age and learned needlework and sewing from nuns.
-Perhaps most surprising and pleasing to Mademoiselle was the Grand Duchess' eagerness to earn her own way, as well as her determination to use the traditional Russian embroidery techniques as a pathway to independence.
+Both women lost their mothers when they were just girls, and both learned needlework and sewing from nuns.
+Perhaps most surprising and pleasing to Gabrielle Chanel was the Grand Duchess’ eagerness to earn her own way, determined to use the traditional Russian embroidery techniques she had learned in her native land as a pathway to independence.

-Enthralled with traditional Russian influences and surrounded by Russian lovers and friends, Mademoiselle commissioned the Grand Duchess to create embroidery for her collections—a reinterpretation of folk motifs and traditional Russian styles, as seen through the lens of Gabrielle Chanel.
-This marked the beginning of an exclusive partnership between the two women: an embroidery atelier called Kitmir.
+Already enthralled with traditional Russian influences, and surrounded by Russian lovers and friends, Coco Chanel commissioned the Grand Duchess to create embroidery for her collections — a reinterpretation of folk motifs and traditional Russian styles, as seen through the lens of Gabrielle Chanel.
+This collection also marked the beginning of an exclusive partnership between the two women: an embroidery atelier called Kitmir.